patrick-crawford/WEB422-Backup/notes/2019/angular-components-contd.md

 ### Built-In Attribute and Structural Directives

 We must not forget to include the extremely useful built-in attribute and structural directives in our list.
-Using built-in directives like \[ngClass\], \*ngIf, \*ngFor, and \[ngSwitch] / \*ngSwitchCase, we can control how our data is displayed, based on it's current value:
+Using built-in directives like \[ngClass\], \*ngIf, \*ngFor, and \[ngSwitch] / \*ngSwitchCase, we can control how our data is displayed, based on its current value:

 * ["Built-in Attribute Directives"](https://angular.io/guide/template-syntax#built-in-attribute-directives)
 * ["Built in Structural Directives"](https://angular.io/guide/template-syntax#built-in-structural-directives)